 First built in Sui Dynasty, between 605 ~ 617, Wenshu Monastery has a history over 1000 years.
 It was first called Xinxiang Temple, and it was renamed after a Buddhist Monk Cidu who lived there in the late 17th century.
 Local officials concluded that he must be the reincarnation of Manjusri and the monastery was renamed Wehnshu (means Manjusri in Chinese).
 At present, the monastery is a Buddhist holy land which combines Buddhism, ancient architecture, worship, sightseeing and religious study into together.
 And it’s also the home to Buddhist Association of Sichuan Province and Chengdu City.

 Technically, Wenshu Monastery is not a travel attraction, but a real Buddhism temple.
 The monastery is free opened to the public, and the incense burned by people are provided by the temple also free.
 Besides, tourists can participate the Buddhism activities as well.
 To give, rather than take – this may be the significance of Wenshu Monastery.

-Wenshu Monastery covers an area of 200, 000 m2 and its front door is facing the south direction.
+Wenshu Monastery covers an area of 200, 000 m2 and its front door facing south.
 Once enter into the monastery, you will pass five halls in sequence, and there are Tianwang Hall, Sandatu Hall, Daxiong Hall, Shuofa Hall and Cangjing Hall.
 Drum tower, monk dorm, guest dorm, meditation room, dining room and praying hall are located at the eastern side and western side of the monastery.
 All architectures form an enclosed quadrangle dwelling.
 At present, there are about 190 rooms in the monastery, and the building area is about 20, 000m2.

 Wenshu Monastery exhibits many precious cultural relics and treasures.
 Highlights here are over 300 Buddha statues of various materials including iron, mud, stone, wood and jade dating from the Liang Dynasty to the Qing Dynasty.
 Among the statues, the most famous one is the jade Buddha Statue, which was brought back from Burma by Monk Xinglin in 1922 after he begged for alms on the way he walked to Burma.